Promoting Your Events

 12 – If you don’t currently have video to help promote your event, find someone in the community to help with taking video of events.
 In today’s social media world, hand-held phone videos are acceptable and images/videos help to sell the experience of your event.

-13 – Invite a local/regional/state Blogger to attend your event to write up a review which will be shared with their readers.
+13 – Invite a local/regional/state content creator (influencer) to attend your event to write up a review which will be shared with their followers.

 14 – After your event, have an ROI (return on investment) type meeting to see what worked and didn’t work with publicity of the event this year.
 Did you meet all the benchmarks for successfully promoting your event, if not, what happened and how can things happen better next year?
 Set new goals for the festival organizing committee based on this wrap-up meeting.